Rich Text Editors 2023 Developer Survey: Highlights and trends towards AI

 - Important RTE features

-No questions were removed from the 2021 selection, which has enabled year-on-year comparisons of the text editor usage statistics collected.
+None of the 2021 questions were removed, which has enabled year-on-year comparisons of the text editor usage statistics collected.

 Frequently asked questions